Techno-coder/example_os/index.md

 An Atom/RSS feed is available [here](https://techno-coder.github.io/example_os/feed.xml)

 ## Got Feedback?
-You can submit an issue to the [exampleOS repository](https://github.com/Techno-coder/example_os) with the label `feedback`.
+Feel free to submit an issue to the [exampleOS repository](https://github.com/Techno-coder/example_os) with the label `feedback`

 ## About me
 [Github profile](https://github.com/Techno-coder)